After-sales service

 Crown

 The crown is the button located on the side of the case.
 When properly closed, there should be no gap between the crown and the case.
+Depending on the model, push it in or screw it in (by applying pressure and then turning it clockwise) to ensure water resistance.

-Always handle the crown with care.
+Always handle the crown with care to avoid any risk of tearing.

 Joints